 run: |

-AgileTest provides a simple way to track the status of your pipeline after it has been triggered.
+AgileTest supports you in tracking the status of your pipeline after it has been triggered.
 To enable this feature, just add the following directives to your workflow file.

-However, if you are working with AgileTest Data center version, please use
+For the Data center version, please use rest/agiletest/1.0/test-executions/{test_execution_id}/pipeline/history

 Your file should look like this now.